tteck/Proxmox/README.md

 <h1 align="center" id="heading"> n8n LXC </h1>

-[n8n](https://n8n.io/) is a workflow automation platform that doesn't box you in, that you never outgrow
+[n8n](https://n8n.io/) is an extendable workflow automation tool which enables you to connect anything to everything.

 To create a new Proxmox n8n LXC, run the following in the Proxmox Shell.